Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics: BH superradiance and its termination

 In detail, one can solve \eqref{SchrodingerEqWithVstar} and obtain the correction to the superradiance rate under the average co-rotation approximation \citep{Fan:2023jjj},

 where we have summed over all possible $\psi_{n'l'm'}$ modes that can couple to $\psi_{nlm}$ according to the selection rules \citep{Baumann:2019ztm}

-In \eqref{Eq.DeltaGamma}, $p$ is the semi-latus rectum, which is related to the semi-major axis $a$ by $p\equiv a(1-e^2)$ with $e$ denoting the eccentricity.\footnote{We shall only deal with planar orbits in this paper.} $q=M_*/M$ here denotes the mass ratio.
-The correction to the superradiance rate averaged over a period can be calculated by integrating over the true anomaly $\varphi_*$,
+In \eqref{Eq.DeltaGamma}, $p$ is the semi-latus rectum, which is related to the semi-major axis $a$ by $p\equiv a(1-e^2)$ with $e$ denoting the eccentricity.\footnote{We shall only deal with planar orbits in this paper.} The correction to the superradiance rate averaged over a period can be calculated by integrating over the true anomaly $\varphi_*$,

 where $P$ is the binary period.

 4pt

 To have a sense of the typical time scale for relevant processes, we consider the case where the binary separation is large enough so that the second term in the denominator of (\ref{Eq.DeltaGamma}) becomes negligible.
 Let us examine the mode $\psi_{322}$ as an example.
 With a maximal BH spin $\tilde{a}=1$, the superradiance rate is